PVieira04/CI-project-1/README.md

   - Featured on all six pages, the fully responsive header and navigation bar includes links to the Home page, About page, Contact page and Resources page; and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - This section is mostly geared towards a user that knows where they are going and exactly which page they want to navigate to.
   - On smaller screens, the navigation bar will change in layout to present the navigation links below the website logo.

 ![Nav Bar - Desktop](https://github.com/PVieira04/mastermaths/blob/main/assets/media/features/navbar-feature.png)